open-telemetry/semantic-conventions/docs/attributes-registry/db.md

 ## Azure Cosmos DB Network level Attributes

-This group defines attributes for network call made to Azure Cosmos DB backend services.
-Because the Cosmos DB SDK employs mechanisms like retries and failovers to ensure the operation succeeds under various conditions.
-An Azure Cosmos DB operation can involve multiple network calls.
+This group defines attributes for network calls to Azure Cosmos DB backend services, essential for monitoring and analysis,  as the SDK employs retries, failovers, and may involve multiple calls to ensure operation success under varying conditions.

 | Attribute | Type | Description | Examples | Stability |
 |---|---|---|---|---|